 Experiment with flavors by varying the herbs and the type of olive oil you use.
 Just be sure you have real olive oil!
-Here’s one article for more information on that.
+Here’s one article from Mark Sisson for more information on that.

 This marinade is good for other grilled vegetables too, including asparagus (skewer them with two skewers per 4 or 5 asparagus), eggplant and onions.

-Clean your grill with a stiff brush after it heat ups and before you start to cook.
-Oil the grill by dipping a folded paper towel (with long-handled tongs) in some heat tolerant fat and rubbing the grill.
+Clean your grill with a stiff brush after it heats up and before you start to cook.
+Oil the grill by dipping a folded paper towel or washcloth (with long-handled tongs) in some heat tolerant fat or hot water and rubbing the grill.
 This also helps clean any small food grit left after brushing.